nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 If you can identify something that looks like an encryption key, you should lean towards identifying the routine as cryptographic.
 For example, this is the case if two buffers are passed to the function, one with a lot of data, and one with way less.
 As noted above, keys may also be hard-coded or generated inside what is indeed a decryption routine.

-Now if we are operating under the assumption that the code is cryptographic in nature, there's a chance that you are dealing with assymetric ciphers such as RSA or ECC.
+Now if we are operating under the assumption that the code is cryptographic in nature, there's a chance that you are dealing with asymmetric ciphers such as RSA or ECC.
 In that case you'll have to do some learning, because we won't cover it here.
 More frequent are symmetric _block_ and _stream_ ciphers.
 We are trying to give a practical guide here, so bear with us - none of what we explain is theoretically complete or even sound.
 But it will work.

 ## Block Cipher Identification